4-1-2-1-2 Formation: The Ultimate Coaching Guide

 It's essentially a variation of the traditional 4-4-2, with midfielders taking on more specialized roles.

 One midfielder sits in front of the defense, offering cover, while also being responsible for contributing to ball retention and buildup play.
-The other takes on a playmaking role and has limited defensive responsibilities.

 Depending on the strengths of the individual players, teams can execute a range of strategies in this formation.